A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Applications and Numerical Results

-To illustrate the applicability of the proposed algorithm, we define two biobjective functions with the following properties: the first vector function has one objective with a Lipschitz continuous gradient, while the other has a $(p-1)$-Hölder continuous gradient; the second vector function has both objectives with $(p-1)$-Hölder continuous gradients.
+To illustrate the applicability of the proposed algorithm, we define two biobjective functions with the following properties: the first vector function has one objective with a Lipschitz continuous gradient, while the other has a $(p-1)$-H\"{o}lder continuous gradient; the second vector function has both objectives with $(p-1)$-H\"{o}lder continuous gradients.
 See Examples~\ref{ex_1} and~\ref{ex_2} below.
+Note that, for $1 < p < 2$, the mapping $x \mapsto \|x\|_p^p$ has a gradient that is $(p-1)$-H\"older continuous.
+Consequently, in Example~\ref{ex_1} the gradient of $f_2$ is $(p-1)$-H\"older continuous, whereas in Example~\ref{ex_2} the gradients of $f_1$ and $f_2$ are $(p_1-1)$- and $(p_2-1)$-H\"older continuous, respectively.
+Hence both AAS1 and AAS2 satisfy the H\"older-type assumptions adopted in this work.

 \begin{example}[AAS1] Let $F: \R^2 \to \R^2$ be defined by $F(x) = (f_1(x), f_2(x))$ with